ganesh0706patil/split/README.md

 This Spring Boot backend system helps groups split expenses fairly and calculate settlements.
 It tracks who paid for what and determines who owes whom.

-**Deployed Application URL:** `https://split-w3fz.onrender.com`
+**Deployed Application URL:** `https://split-w3fz.onrender.com` *(Note: As this application is hosted on Render's free tier, it may take up to a minute to start if it has been inactive for 15 minutes.
+Please be patient on the first request after a period of inactivity.)*

 ## Core Features